 Information for Presenters

 Each year more than 50 presenters and exhibitors participate in the Children’s Water Festival.
 The theme for the Festival and the call for presenters is usually announced in early-November.
-Deadline for presenter application is usually in late February.
+Deadline for presenter application is usually mid March.

 Activity Specifics for Presenters